The State of Biodiversity in Hertfordshire

 Whether you are aware of bats inhabiting your site and have been told to arrange a bat survey or have reason to believe bats may be present and need confirmation before moving ahead with your development project, bat surveys fulfil a requirement for you, your project and the local planning authority.

 Bat surveys come in a handful of forms to suit varying purposes.
-However, regardless of your reason for needing a bat survey, the first type you will require is a Preliminary Roost Assessment (PRA).
-Split between a desk study and a physical inspection, a PRA consists of a licensed ecologist visiting the site to gauge if evidence suggests a bat presence and, if it does, whether roosting bats on the site could be disturbed or harmed as a result of the development project.
+However, regardless of your reason for needing a bat survey, the first step in the bat surveying process is a Preliminary Roost Assessment (PRA).
+Split between a desk study and a physical inspection, a PRA consists of a licensed ecologist visiting the site to gauge if evidence such as bat droppings, carcasses, feeding remains or features that could pose potential roosting opportunities indicate a bat presence.
+If evidence points towards bat activity in the vicinity, the next question will be whether potential roosting bats on the site could be disturbed or harmed as a result of the development project.

-Under ideal circumstances, the results from the PRA will indicate that no bats are present on the site, or at least that the ecologist believes they will not be affected by the proposed development works.
+Under ideal circumstances, the results from the PRA will indicate that no bats are present on the site, or at least that the ecologist believes a likely absence or that any potential bat roosts will not be affected by the proposed development works.
 If, however, the professional ecologist finds that inhabiting bats are present and will be disturbed, they will need to conduct a Bat Emergence and Re-Entry Survey (BERS).
 Also known as a Bat Emergence Survey or Bat Activity Survey, a BERS involves one or several ecologists undertaking an internal and external inspection of the property and monitoring potential access points on the site solely during dusk and dawn over multiple visits to determine specific population numbers and species of bats.

 Involve Arbtech with Your Project